CoppolaFrancesco/CADD-workflow/Docs/documentations.md

 python boltz-processing.py
 ```

 This file can create and run all the other necessary files for us.
 Alternatively, we can choose to go through each file manually.
 For each smile, we need to create a .yaml configuration file and then execute it.
 The `processing.py` script will create .yaml files in the `boltz-configuration-files` folder, where we define the parameters for running the prediction.
 Specifically, this script will open the file `Autodock-Vina/ligands/list.csv`, which contains the ligands and extracts their SMILES strings.
 For each SMILES string, it will generate a file named `0.yaml`, `1.yaml`, and so on.
-In these files, we specify that we will calculate the affinity using the Boltz-2 method, and we have constrained the binding to the pocket where residues 83 and 134 point into the cavity.
+In these files, we specify that we will calculate affinity using the Boltz-2 method.
+We have constrained the docking in the pocket by selecting residues 83 and 134, which point into the cavity.

 The configuration `0.yaml` looks like this: